jbkunst/klassets/README.md

 -   `vignette("Quasi-Anscombe-data-sets")` to know more about
     `sim_quasianscombe_set*` functions family.
--   `vignette("Clustering-helpers")` to check some helper for clustering.
+-   `vignette("Clustering-helpers")` to see some helpers for clustering.

 ## Installation